mdulin2/SC3/README.md

 ### Web
 - **Al Qaeda Blog**
-	- SQLi to leak credentials
+	- SQLi to get a flag from the database (6)
+	- Leaking credentials to get one of the flags (7)
 - **POST_DELETE**:
 	- Make POST and DELETE requests to an endpoint
 - **Nailterest**: